Nuestra Belleza México 1995: Preliminary competition

 The Preliminary Competition was held at the Teatro Morelos of Toluca, Estado de México, Mexico on October 21, 1995.
-Prior to the final telecast, all contestants competed in swimsuit and evening gown during the preliminary competition, included National Costume competition.
+Prior to the final telecast, all contestants competed in swimsuit and evening gown categories during the preliminary competition, which included a National Costume competition.
 The opening number was a parade in state costume.

 The Preliminary Competition was hosted by Raúl Velasco.